 KITT

-DEVELOPING AN AWARD-WINNING, LIFE SAVING PRODUCT IDEA
+AN AWARD-WINNING, LIFE SAVING, PRODUCT IDEA

 PROJECT BRIEF

 KITT Medical was seeking a full-service UK product design company to help design and develop a life-saving product idea.
 550 million people worldwide suffer from allergies, with one in five at risk of a fatal reaction known as anaphylaxis.
+KITT’s Co-founder and CEO, Zak Marks, is a severe allergy sufferer who had an idea for a ground-breaking emergency allergy kit to prevent avoidable deaths in schools and sought out our expert team to help.

 PROJECT PROPOSAL